ymartin951/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

   * a script that counts the number of directories in the PATH *Task 4:*
   * This script list environment variables
+*Task 5:*
+  * This cript list all local and environment variables and functions